KonradHoeffner/tempoguide/index.md

 This is one of the few matchups where I mulligan aggressively for turn 1 interaction they are so fast.
 Take your time, mulligan to enough turn 1 interaction and never give them an opening to combo.
-Double Daze + Surgical is not enough on the draw as the zombies will kill you in three turns after memories journey even if you surgical the Thassas Oracle.
+Double Daze + Surgical is not enough on the draw as the zombies will kill you in three turns after memories journey even if you surgical the Thassa's Oracle.